Foundations Level 3:

 Todd May, PhD

-Todd is the resident teaching philosopher and faculty member with the Vancouver School for Narrative Therapy, former Professor of the Humanities at Clemson University, and teaches people sentenced to life imprisonment and others coming off of years in solitary confinement.
+Todd is the resident teaching Philosopher and faculty member with the Vancouver School for Narrative Therapy, and a former Professor of the Humanities at Clemson University.
 He is the author of seventeen books of philosophy, including Michel Foucault (2006) and Gilles Deleuze (2005).
 For decades he has been active in grassroots political movements and most recently in immigration rights and anti-racism campaigns.
 He was the philosopher advisor to the hit TV show The Good Place on NBC and the primary philosophical consultant on the book: How to Be Perfect, written by Emmy Award–winning television producer and writer Mike Schur (2022).
 Todd recently completed a new book on The Philosophy of Care.
+Todd is a regular interview consultant and guest on VSNT.live.

 David 'Rock' Nylund, PhD

 Rock began practicing narrative therapy in 1990.
 He is a Professor of Social Work at California State University Sacramento, Clinical Director/Supervisor of the award winning Gender Health Centre, and longtime Vancouver School for Narrative Therapy faculty member.
-He has written 55 articles on a wide range of narrative therapy theory and practice topics and three books on Narrative Therapy: Narrative Therapies with Children and Adolescents (1997); Treating Huckleberry Finn: A New Narrative Approach to Working with Kids Diagnosed ADD/ADHD (2000); and Therapeutic Conversations with Queer Youth: Transcending Homonormativity and Constructing Preferred Identities (2013).
+He has written 55 articles on a wide range of cultural studies and narrative therapy practice topics and three books on Narrative Therapy: Narrative Therapies with Children and Adolescents (1997); Treating Huckleberry Finn: A New Narrative Approach to Working with Kids Diagnosed ADD/ADHD (2000); and Therapeutic Conversations with Queer Youth: Transcending Homonormativity and Constructing Preferred Identities (2013).
 Rock teaches narrative therapy workshops worldwide

 Jeff Zimmerman, PhD